Find out what you'll be doing

 Education & Experience

-Completion of Australian Year 10 education (or equivalent) with passes in English and Mathematics.
-Completion, in the relevant trade, of an approved apprenticeship or an approved traineeship at a recognised training institution and any period of full-time employment stipulated for that trade.
+Completion of Australian Year 9 education (or equivalent) with passes in English and Mathematics together with the completion of an approved apprenticeship or an approved traineeship at a recognised training institution and any period of full-time employment stipulated for that trade.

 Medical & Fitness